 Is it Safe to Buy Off Plan Properties in Thailand?

-What of the benefits of buying off plan properties?
+What are the main benefits of buying off plan property?

-- One of the main benefits of purchasing off plan properties is that you are buying at a discounted price below market value.
-Current trends show the difference between the off plan price and completed price can be between as much 30-35%.
+- One of the main benefits of purchasing off plan properties is that you are purchasing at a discounted price, well below market value.
+Current trends indicate that the difference between the off plan prices and prices for the completed product can be between as much 30-35%.

-- As some developers use the monies raised from selling off plan properties to fund the construction you may benefit from larger discounts.
+- Some developers might need the money raised from selling off plan properties to fund the construction, so you are in a good bargaining position and may benefit from larger discounts.

 - The ability to secure a high value property for a low initial deposit with affordable staged payments, laid out according to construction progress.

-- You can customize the property with regards to fixtures, fittings and interior design.
+- In many cases, you can customize the property with regards to fixtures, fittings and interior design.
 Many of us want our home to reflect our tastes and individuality, not that of strangers.

-- As you are buying early this allows you choose a better plot, rather than choosing from the leftovers at the end of construction.
+- As you are buying early this allows you to have more choices and can get a better plot/unit, rather than choosing from the leftovers at the end of construction.

-- There can be other incentives on offer or negotiated as extras, depending on the project, for example upgraded design features or furniture packages.
+- There are often other incentives on offer depending on the project, for example upgraded design features or furniture packages.

-What are the negatives of buying off plan properties?
+What are the potential downsides of purchasing off plan property?

-- The biggest disadvantage of buying off plan properties is there is nothing to see, no house to walk around or facilities to check out.
-You simply have an artist’s impression or other marketing materials, which can sometimes be misleading.
-However, the Condominium Act was recently amended to offer more protection to the buyer to ensure they are getting what they have been promised.
-Note that this act does not cover villas.
+- The biggest disadvantage of buying off plan properties is an obvious one; there is no completed product.
+You simply have an artist’s impression or other marketing material, which can sometimes be misleading.
+However, the Condominium Act was recently amended to offer more protection to the buyer to ensure they are getting what they have been promised (note that this act does not cover villas).
+Virtually all developers on Phuket now also have show units/villas that can be inspected.

-- The buyer is at risk during the construction period and therefore must ensure they do their due diligence on the developer. (see below)
+- The buyer is at risk during the construction period and therefore must ensure they do their due diligence on the developer (see below).
+It is however rare that investors pay everything upfront, with generous payment terms often offered with a certain percentage of the total cost due during various stages of the building process.

-- If you’re looking to buy low and sell high there is always the possibility of a price fall, although with current trends in Thailand this is unlikely.
+- If you’re looking to buy low and sell high there is a possibility of a price fall.
+With current trends in Thailand this is unlikely though.

 - If you buy early stage off plan properties with the intention of living there, look at how building in later phases may affect your quality of life.
 Will you feel like you are living on a building site?
 Will your access be restricted?